tosti007/MMM-TouchNotifications/README.md

 It is very simmilair to [MMM-TouchNavigation](https://github.com/tosti007/MMM-TouchNavigation), however with this module you can choose the notification and it does not offer the "fade-out" of the buttons feature.

+## Unmaintained

+I am not currently active anymore in the MagicMirror community, as I am busy with study and life, hence this project is unmaintained.
+That means I mostly won't creating new features or be replying to questions in-depth on this module, as I don´t really know how the framework works anymore.

+However this module does work as described here so feel free to use it!
+If you're having problems with the module feel free to ask in an issue, but I will most likely have no answer (but maybe someone does).
+I will respond to pull requests, so if you have an issue feel free to fix it yourself and shoot me a pull request!

 ## Installation

 In your terminal, go to your MagicMirror's Module folder: